mytarget-test-team/seismograph/docs/mocker_usage.rst

 Start and stop server
 ---------------------

-You can start server from runnable object, but need to remember that extension have **single instance** in program context.
-The best way is start and stop server inside program object.
+You can start server from runnable object, but need to remember that extension has **single instance** in program context.
+The best way is start and stop server on program object.

 .. code-block:: python